TheChopsticks/EnChord/README.md

 ## How EnChord was built

 The `EnChord` is the very first project of `The Forks`.
-There are important points we particularly focused on while developing `EnChord`.

-First is that `EnChord` is written in plain JS and CSS.
-This allowed us to improve our `VanilaJS` and `VanilaCSS` skills and take a deep dive into code organization.
+This app is written in plain JS and CSS to improve our `VanilaJS` and `VanilaCSS` skills and take a deep dive into code organization.
+However, since no frameworks were used, extra effort was needed to write clean code.

-To keep the program neat without using any frameworks, we implemented the [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC#:~:text=MVC%20(Model%2DView%2DController,of%20labor%20and%20improved%20maintenance.) architecture pattern.
-We separated the pure game logic(Models) and the UI(Views) and created the controller class to manage communication between the logic and display.
-This "separation of concerns" made the maintenance of the application and introduction of new futures easy.
+To keep the program organized, we implemented the [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC#:~:text=MVC%20(Model%2DView%2DController,of%20labor%20and%20improved%20maintenance.) architecture pattern.
+We separated the pure game logic(Models) and the UI(Views), and created the `controller` class to manage the communication between other modules.
+To achieve this "separation of concerns", we applied another design pattern, [Publish/Subscribe](https://ably.com/topic/pub-sub).
+Using the `controller` class as a common forum, other modules can sorely focus on performing their tasks and do not need to worry about whereabouts of inputs and outputs.
+All information are shared through the data pipe.

+The benefits of such patterns helped us to avoid writing spaghetti code and made it easy to maintain the app and expand application's features.
+(Having such architectures applied, it became easy not only to maintain the app and debug errors, but also to expand the game features.)

 ## Installation